eranShou/Iot_WakeWord/README.md

 ## Details about the project
  Wake Word Optimization On Xiao ESP32S3
+1. ### data collection:
+    #### using sd card:
+     1. code in `ESP32\record-to-sd\record-to-sd.ino`
+     2.  flush on your chip - make sure microphone pins are correct in `setPinsPdmRx` and that the sd card is connected ( it will show error message in serial if not)
+     3. to record enter recording file name to serial and press 'Enter' then type `rec` to start recordin ( while recording light is on and it will turn off when finished)
+     4. notes: you can change recording length in the `LEN` variable and sample rate in the `SAMPLERATE` variable

+    #### using phone
+    part of the data collection we use whatapp audio (translate to .wav files) to create our own data set - all the data is in the drive

+    #### using ivrit.ai

-1. edge impulse model using controller mic
+### 2. edge impulse model
-    * code for the recording using sd card is in `ESP32\record-to-sd\record-to-sd.ino` - this was write using GPT
-    * code for the runnig of the model is in `ESP32\ei\ei.ino`
-    * training and running of the model according to `https://www.youtube.com/watch?v=0X0vkzMOAA0` tutorial
+1. training and running of the model according to `https://www.youtube.com/watch?v=0X0vkzMOAA0` tutorial
-    notes:
+2. code for the runnig of the model is in `ESP32\ei\ei.ino`, import (via sketch -> include library -> add .ZIP library in Arduino IDE) the egde impulse deploy library and replace the include with our to use your own model
+3. the code will run and show the results of the model on the serial, it takes a one second recording and classify it using included model. the results of the classification is saved in the variable `result.classification` where the label is saved under `result.classification[index].label` and the value is saved under `result.classification[index].value`. using the result is recomended via those fields.
+4. notes and ways to improve preformance:
-        1. training without unknown key gives a lot of flase positive - meaning every word that not sound like noise is classefied to one of the labels
+    1. training without unknown key gives false positive - meaning every word that not sound like noise is classefied to one of the labels

+### 3. TF Lite Micro

 ## Folder description :